gavinchou/dot-build-tool/README.md

 # open test.svg in a web browser like Chrome to view the result
 # for MacOSX you can type to open with chrome
 open -a 'google chrome' test.svg
-# or, for MacOSX you can type to open with chrome
+# or, for MacOSX you can type to open with safari
 open -a 'safari' test.svg

 # enjoy
 ```

 <font color="#ff0000">
-Note: you also need to connect to the Internet for fetching jquery.
+Note: you also need to connect to the Internet for fetching jquery when the browser loads svg.
 </font>

 ### Usage